OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 JNIEXPORT jstring JNICALL Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI(JNIEnv *env, jobject)
 ```

 So where is the native implementation of this function?
-If you look into the `lib` directory of the APK archive, you'll see eight subdirectories named after different processor architectures.
-Each of these directories contains a version of the native library `libnative-lib.so` that has been compiled for the processor architecture in question.
+If you look into the "lib" directory of the unzipped APK archive, you'll see several subdirectories (one per supported processor architecture), each of them containing a version of the native library, in this case `libnative-lib.so`.
 When `System.loadLibrary` is called, the loader selects the correct version based on the device that the app is running on.
-Before moving ahead, take a special note of the first parameter passed to the current JNI function.
-It is the same `JNIEnv` data structure which was discussed earlier in the chapter.
+Before moving ahead, pay attention to the first parameter passed to the current JNI function.
+It is the same `JNIEnv` data structure which was discussed earlier in this section.

 <img src="Images/Chapters/0x05c/archs.jpg" alt="Architectures" width="200">